Shiryou/kiranwelle/content/posts/2024-05-28-birthright.md

 >       included from main.cpp(73)
 >     (91,10): Error!
 E059: unable to open 'DPlay.h'

 `DPlay.h` is the header file for DirectPlay from old versions of the DirectX SDK.
 As you can see in [the modern installation instruction][kw-brinstall], DirectPlay is required to play the game.
-The best solution for this error is to install the DirectX SDK from April 2005.
+The best solution for this error is to install the DirectX 5.0 SDK.
+The game was upgraded to DirectX 5.0 in the 1.4 patch.

-The installer pretends to install fine, but the files are nowhere to be found.
-That's fine, because we only really need the header files.
-These are saved to `%LOCALAPPDATA%\Temp\Include`, so I created `C:\DirectXSDK` and move the files in there.
-This also gets added to the `INCLUDES` environment variable.
+I created `C:\DirectXSDK` and moved the header files there.
+This also gets added to the `INCLUDES` environment variable.[^2]

 ### Windows 95 SDK/DDK